 Surprisingly, soda water is great for digestion, a study reveals that soda water significantly reduces dyspepsia and constipation than plain water.

-You can have a look at the video below, to know more related to how soda water or carbonated water affects your health.
+You can look at the video below to learn more about how soda or carbonated water affects your health.

-Although, both Soda Water and Club soda are carbonated drinks, but are not the same due to the differences that distinguish them.
+Although both Soda Water and Club soda are carbonated drinks, they are not the same due to the differences that distinguish them.

-In general, Soda Water is termed unflavored carbonated water that is gone through the process of carbonation.
-On the other hand, the club soda is also carbonated water with other minerals added to it.
+In general, Soda Water is termed unflavored carbonated water that has gone through carbonation.
+On the other hand, club soda is also carbonated water with other minerals added to it.

-Soda Water is more of general terminology and many types of carbonated drinks come under it.
-However, Club soda identifies a specific type of carbonated drink that has added minerals including; potassium bicarbonate, potassium sulfate, potassium citrate, etc.
+Soda Water is more general terminology, and many carbonated drinks come under it.
+However, Club soda identifies a specific type of carbonated drink with added minerals, including potassium bicarbonate, potassium sulfate, potassium citrate, etc.

 Conclusion